Scrashdemix/thesis-generating-ml-pipelines/interviews/Interview2-guide.md

 ## Exercise
 After the installation process, the participant is able to experiment and play around with different input for the generator and use the resulting ML pipelines for 10 minutes.

 In the following 20 minutes the participant is tasked with solving an exercise using the generator.

+During the exercise, the participant should mention their thoughts about what they are doing (think-aloud protocol).

-This exercise consists of a classification task using a [diabetes prediction dataset](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).
+The exercise consists of a classification task using a [diabetes prediction dataset](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).
 This dataset is split in two separate datasets to be able to show the functionality of the generator to add the functionality to join datasets to the generated pipeline.
 The goal of the exercise is to build a pipeline with min-max scaling as well as outlier detection and removal.

+The exercise is solved correctly if the kedro project contains a ML pipeline consisting of a data pipeline (including joining datasets and outlier removal) and a model pipeline (including train-test split, scaling nodes, model training and model evaluation) and the participant can run the pipeline successfully such that a model is created.

+During the exercise the participant is able to view the documentation of the generator and to ask questions regarding the usage of the generator and its input.
+Furthermore, is the interviewer allowed to provide tips if the participant seems to struggle with the exercise.
 The time needed for solving the task is measured.

 ## Quantitative Questions
-The participant can rate the extend to which they agree with the statement on a seven-level scale (Extremely likely, quite likely, slightly likely, neither, slightly unlikely, quite unlikely, extremely unlikely).
+These questions can be answered via a survey tool.
+Here, the participant can rate the extend to which they agree with the statement on a seven-level scale (Extremely likely, quite likely, slightly likely, neither, slightly unlikely, quite unlikely, extremely unlikely).
+The questions mention "the generator" with which a more productive program is meant.
 ### Usefulness
 - __Work More Quickly__: Using the generator in my job would enable me to accomplish tasks more quickly.
 - __Job Performance__: Using the generator would improve my job performance.